KikiDow/Interactive-Frontend-project/README.md

 This file also contains the code logic description requested in the assignment outline.
 This is placed under the heading "Code Logic Description".

+## DEMO
+* A live demo hosted on Heroku can be found here

 ## UX
 1. The application has attempted to meet all the requirements laid out in the assignment outline and design brief.
 No additional features were added outside of